San Juan Metro Area Bus Routes and Map

 Public transportation on the island is always a hot topic among travelers.
 Puerto Rico’s transportation system within the San Juan metro area is pretty good.
 But, unlike many other Caribbean islands, our public transportation system does not encompass the entire island.

 Information on the public bus system is hard to find.
-To counter that, we’ve put together this brief guide, and we’ve drawn our own version of the AMA bus route map, in the hopes of making travel on the island a little easier for at least a few visitors.
+To counter that, we’ve put together this brief guide, and we’ve scanned the AMA bus route map, in the hopes of making travel on the island a little easier for at least a few visitors.

 Let’s get this out of the way Right up Front